top of page

 Click HERE for a PDF version of these strategies to share with co-workers, management, policy-makers and friends.

-This section provides ten strategies that federal agencies can implement to improve
+This section provides ten strategies that federal agencies can implement to improve working conditions for wildland firefighters.

-satisfaction that can be addressed to help recruit, retain, and improve working conditions for
+satisfaction that can be addressed to help recruit, retain, and improve working conditions for current and future wildland firefighters.

 1. Provide the Right Pay for the Right Job.